-The Somali Observatory for Humanitarian Action (SoOHA) is a specialized, independent, non-profit research media network that observes and follows up the Somali humanitarian scene, issues reports and studies that describe problems and challenges and sets appropriate solutions.
+The Somali Observatory for Humanitarian Affairs (SoOHA) is a specialized, independent, non-profit media network that observes and follows up the Somali humanitarian scene, issues reports, and studies that describe problems and challenges, and sets appropriate solutions.

-SoOHA seeks to be the first source of all information related to humanitarian work in Somalia on the basis of information and scientific research.
+SoOHA seeks to be the first source of all information related to humanitarian work in Somalia based on the principles and foundations of the media.

-The Somali Observatory for Humanitarian Action (SoOHA) aims to achieve the following objectives:
+The Somali Observatory for Humanitarian Affairs (SoOHA) aims to achieve the following objectives:

 - Inspiring and enriching the knowledge of practitioners and those interested in the field of humanitarian work and extending bridges of communication between them.